allenai/ai2thor/README.md

 If you want to run an MCS Scene in the Unity Editor:

-- Copy a config file from the [AI2-THOR scenes folder in our MCS GitHub repository](https://github.com/NextCenturyCorporation/MCS/tree/master/ai2thor_wrapper/scenes) into the `unity/Assets/Resources/MCS/Scenes/` folder.
+- Copy a config file from the [scenes folder in our MCS GitHub repository](https://github.com/NextCenturyCorporation/MCS/tree/master/python_api/scenes) into the `unity/Assets/Resources/MCS/Scenes/` folder.
 - In the "MCS" Game Object, enter the name of your scene file in the "Default Scene File" property.
 - If you want to see the class/depth/object masks, enable "Image Synthesis" in the "FirstPersonCharacter" (camera) within the "FPSController" Game Object.
 - While running, use WASD to move, arrow buttons to look, and escape to pass.